TravelingTice/classic-arcade-game/README.md

 By moving the player across the field try to reach the water without getting hit by the evil bugs!
 When you reach the water you gain 1 point.
 Try to get as many points as possible!
 But watch out: the higher your score, the harder it will get...

+### Instructions:

+- Open up index.html and the canvas will load immediately, so you can start playing right away.
+- Keys:
+  - Arrow-up: Moves player up one square
+  - Arrow-down: Moves player down one square
+  - Arrow-left: Moves player left one square
+  - Arrow-down: Moves player down one square
+- When you hit a bug, you get teleported back to the initial position and you lose one heart
+- When you reach the water you also get teleported back to the initial position and the score goes up by one

 ## Setup

 1. The game is made using HTML Canvas